gdialektakis/Deep-autoencoders-for-ATLAS-data-compression/README.md

 # Deep-autoencoders-for-ATLAS-data-compression
 Evaluation exercise for Google Summer of Code / ATLAS autoencoders

-If you can't see the notebook in github you can paste the following link: https://github.com/gdialektakis/Deep-autoencoders-for-ATLAS-data-compression/blob/main/Data%20Compression%20with%20Autoencoders.ipynb in here: https://nbviewer.jupyter.org/ and press go.
+If you can't see the notebook (.ipynb) in github, it's probably due to a github's bug.
+If that is the case you can copy the following link: https://github.com/gdialektakis/Deep-autoencoders-for-ATLAS-data-compression/blob/main/Data%20Compression%20with%20Autoencoders.ipynb

+and paste it here: https://nbviewer.jupyter.org/ and press go.